Privacy at Scale: Introducing the PrivaSeer Corpus of Web Privacy Policies: Document Filtering

-Detecting duplicate and near-duplicate documents is an essential step for any corpus cleaning task.
-We tackled the problem of removing exact duplicates by hashing all the raw documents and discarding multiple copies of exact hashes.
-Exact duplicate removal was performed before the URL cross-verification task in the pipeline.
+\textbf{Duplicate and Near-Duplicate Detection.} Examination of the corpus revealed that it contained many duplicate and near-duplicate documents.
+We removed exact duplicates by hashing all the raw documents and discarding multiple copies of exact hashes.
+Through manual inspection, we found that a number of privacy policies from different domains had very similar wording, differing only by the organisation or website name.
+We reason that this similarity could be due to the use of privacy policy templates or generators.
+We also found abundant examples of near-duplicate privacy policies on the same website.
+We reason that this similarity could be due to the presence of archived versions of privacy policies on the website.
+Since we aimed to collect a comprehensive corpus of contemporary policies, we only removed similar policies (near-duplicates) from same domain domains.

-To tackle the problem of near-duplicate detection, we used \textit{Simhashing} \citep{charikar2002similarity}.
-Simhashing is a hashing technique in which similar inputs produce similar Simhashes.
-After the Simhash of each document is created, the document similarity is measured by calculating the \textit{Hamming distance} between the document Simhashes \citep{manku2007detecting}.
-The implementation of the Simhash algorithm created 64 bit hashes.
-We first used the \textit{shingling} \citep{broder1997syntactic} technique to create shingles of size 3 for each privacy policy.
-We then ran the Simhash algorithm on each of the shingled documents to obtain its 64 bit Simhash.
+To remove near-duplicates from within the same domain we used \textit{Simhashing} \citep{charikar2002similarity}.
+Simhashing is a hashing technique in which similar inputs produce similar hashes.
+After creating shingles \citep{broder1997syntactic} of size three, we created 64 bit document Simhashes and measured document similarity by calculating the \textit{Hamming distance} \citep{manku2007detecting} between document Simhashes of privacy policies within the same domain.
+We then obtained a list of all pairs of similar documents based on a distance threshold (measured based on the number of differing bits) that was determined after manual examination of a number of pairs of privacy policies.
+We then filtered the duplicates based on a greedy approach retaining policies that were longer in length.

-In order to find the near-duplicate documents, we separated the documents by their domain and only compared Simhashes of documents that were from the same domain.
-This approach was taken since a few privacy policies had very similar wording, differing only by the organisation name or the website name (this finding is further discussed in Section 5).We found abundant examples of near-duplicate privacy policies on the same website.
-A typical example of this is observed when websites are available in multiple languages.
-Often, when websites are available in multiple languages, the privacy policies are in the same language across all the website locales with few or no changes between them.
-Thus, it is important to filter these near-duplicates which do not add any extra information.

-Having separated the document URLs by their domain, we compared the Simhashes of all the documents within the same domain and obtained a list of all pairs of similar documents based on a Hamming distance threshold.
-We then filtered the duplicates based on a greedy approach.
 The remaining documents comprised the corpus.